 Why Narcissists Are Dangerous

-The danger factor of narcissistic personalities is something that perhaps does not get enough attention from experts.
+The danger factor of narcissistic personalities is something that perhaps does not get enough attention.
 When we think of narcissistic abuse, we often think of mental or emotional abuse.
 However, there is often a very real physical danger from narcissists, especially if they feel that their "usual" tactics of emotional or mental abuse are not working anymore.
 Now of course, this is a general question and therefore the answer will be general as well.
 It is impossible to predict the behavior of human beings with any accuracy at all, so remember that every situation is a little different.

 Are Narcissists Dangerous?

 In a word, yes.
 They are.
 Narcissists tend to view people as either stepping stones on the path to what they want or as stumbling blocks in the way of it.
 Someone with this compartmentalized way of looking at things is very dangerous under the right (or wrong!) circumstances.